emborg60/EAP_EF/README.md

 # EAP_EF
+By Christoffer and Sebastian
+Repo mainly made for sharing, not reuse of code base as plenty of refractoring needed.

 Code and papers writting for courses Empirical Asset Pricing and Economic Forecasting.
 Both papers utilize sentiment extracted from Reddit comments collected from google big query.

+Requires setting up own google cloud account to access big query and downloading the json credential file.
+See Kode.Functions.collect_big_query

 # Empirical Asset Pricing:
 This paper examines the cryptocurrency market with an outset in traditional empirical asset pricing, to assess potential